Frequently Asked QuestionsWhat Are the Awards for Excellence?

 How Can I Improve My Chances of Winning?
 Awards for Excellence winners showcase true innovations, as opposed to well-executed versions of established practices.
 Clearly document all the benefits the innovation provides to the jurisdiction and its citizens, explaining the local need being addressed and how the idea can be translated to help others in similar situations.
 Benefits should be quantified in real terms such as budget savings or operational efficiencies.
 In addition, the materials submitted by the winners of the 2010 awards are available on the GFOA’s Web site at www.gfoa.org under “Award Programs” (click on the title of the program).
 Reviewing these documents can provide a good understanding of how to present an innovative project or program.

 What Do I Do If I Win?
-Award winners will be notified on or around April 1, 2013.
+Award winners will be notified by April 1, 2014.
 Winners must accept the award in person at the GFOA’s annual conference.
 Winners also will be asked to write an article for GFOA’s member magazine, Government Finance Review.